entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 (Entando 7.0+) Any enterprise hub instance can be accessed from the Entando App Builder of another Entando Application.
 Configure the App Builder to access the desired hub instance via the endpoint `BASEURL/entando-hub-api/appbuilder/api`, where the BASEURL is the URL for the Entando Application.
 :::

-## Using the Entando Enterprise Hub
+## Using an Entando Enterprise Hub

 ### Concepts